Skip to main content

 ""

-This resource provides you with bite-size chunks of content on an array of online safety topics and issues - ready for you to copy and paste into your school newsletters and online communications.
+This re-imagined resource provides you with bite-size chunks of content on an array of online safety topics and issues - ready for you to copy and paste into your school newsletters and online communications.

 Share these messages far and wide within your school communities to raise awareness of online safety and all the helpful resources that are available to support tamariki, rangitahi, parents and whānau.